-- Heritage uniform shirts must be purchased online from Educational Outfitters, Tommy Hilfiger, Dennis Uniforms or Lands' End, and must be embroidered with the Heritage logo.
+Heritage uniform shirts must be purchased online from Tommy Hilfiger, Dennis Uniforms, Printed Desert, or Lands' End, and must be embroidered with the Heritage logo.
 Be sure to buy uniform shirts long enough (even after laundering) to prevent the showing of skin from the midriff or back when standing, sitting, moving, stretching, bending, etc. Scholars whose midriff shows will not be allowed in class.
-Any shirt worn under a Heritage shirt must be solid red, white, or navy with no words or graphics. - Pants or shorts must be solid beige khaki or navy blue- the same color as our navy-blue Heritage uniform shirts.
-No jeans, parachute, or nylon-like material is allowed.
-No baggy pants, pants with holes, pants which are frayed, or have cut-leg appearance will be allowed.
+Any shirt worn under a Heritage shirt must be solid red, white, or navy with no words or graphics.

+- Pants or shorts must be solid beige khaki, black, or navy blue- the same color as our navy-blue Heritage uniform shirts.
+No jeans, baggy pants, pants with holes, pants which are frayed, or have cut-leg appearance will be allowed.
 Also, no pockets, loops, designs or other décor are allowed on the legs.
 Cargo shorts and cargo pants are not allowed, but outside pockets on front and rear are allowed.
 Shorts can be no shorter than four inches above the middle of the kneecap.
 Leggings worn under are not a substitute for the length of the shorts.
-Legging cannot be worn as a substitute for pants. - Skirts are to be solid navy blue or beige khaki and contain no jeans, parachute, nylon-like, or sheer material, and must be no shorter than to the top of the knee when sitting or standing (front and back).
+Legging cannot be worn as a substitute for pants. - Skirts are to be solid navy blue, beige khaki, or black and may not be denim or sheer.
+Skirts must be no shorter than the top of the knee when sitting or standing (front and back.
 Leggings are not a substitute for skirt length. - Shoes may be open-toed and must have a back support.
-Shoelaces are always to be tied. - Winter wear: Some Heritage departments offer a variety of approved winter wear items bearing the Heritage logo and other academic, arts, or athletic icons, but these items are optional.
-Heritage-branded winter wear items are approved, unless restricted by local school administration.
+Shoelaces are always to be tied.
+No slides or flip flops are allowed. - Winter wear: Heritage branded outwear can be purchased through a variety of departments on campus.
+Approved outerwear bears the Heritage logo and other academic, arts, or athletic icons.

-Any solid red, white, or navy blue sweater, sweatshirt or coat, with no pictures or writing of any kind, is also acceptable (The inside may be a different color than the outside, but the inside must be solid red, white, navy blue, or a neutral color such as gray.)
-It may be button, zipper, or pullover, but with no pictures or writing of any kind.
-The Heritage logo is not required on sweaters or sweatshirts.
-Non-uniform winter wear is not allowed on campus.
+All Heritage sponsored outerwear is acceptable if approved by the campus administration.
+Otherwise, any solid red, white, or navy blue sweater, sweatshirt, coat, or jacket is acceptable (the inside may be a different color than the outside, but the inside must be solid red, white, navy blue, black, gray, or white).
+This outerwear may not have any pictures, logos, or any writing on it.